 The Grandview Fire Department works closely with all neighboring fire departments and has mutual aid contracts with all fire departments in Yakima County.

 Grandview Fire Department responds annually to over 500 emergency calls.

 The Grandview Fire Department responds to various types of emergencies including medical calls, structure fires, car fires, and motor vehicle accidents.
 The annual call volume over the past five years has increased 56% and 75% of all calls are medical related.
-The Grandview Fire Department has 14 emergency medical technicians, two first responders and 12 members trained in first aid.
+The Grandview Fire Department has 21 emergency medical technicians, one first responder and 18 members trained in first aid.